landlab/landlab/docs/source/user_guide/build_a_model.rst

-Note that if you don't want to use any Landlab components, you can continue to work with data as “free floating” NumPy arrays, and can ignore the fields (e.g., see this `simple introductory tutorial
+Note that if you don't want to use any Landlab components, you can continue to work with data as "free floating" NumPy arrays, and can ignore the fields (e.g., see this `simple introductory tutorial
 <https://gist.github.com/jennyknuth/034e696d65aec808b70e>`_).